decentral-inc/nyc-blockchain-workshop/Topic2/03_wasm_in_substrate/README.md

 # Topic 2-3. wasm in substrate

+On topic 2-3, we will build a simple game with blockchain in 30 mins using substrate.

 # Substrate

 Substrate is a blockchain platform for innovators who wants to innovate social infrastructure of his or her community.
 It is also a building block of Polkadot network, the internet of blockchains.